Pre-Medicine program

 Grow through experiences

-In addition to exploring the Pre-Health Student Resource Center's page on gaining experience, students should check out the Association of American Medical College's page for a deeper dive on experiences that are relevant to medicine.
+In addition to exploring the Pre-Health Student Resource Center's page on gaining experience, students can visit the Association of American Medical College's page for a deeper dive on experiences relevant to medicine.

-We offer a number of resources, guides and tips from our staff, students and alumni network.
+We offer a number of resources and tips from our network.

 - Early in your pre-med career, develop a list of schools to which you plan to apply; this will help ensure that you have prerequisites for the schools are you targeting.
 Later, you will use the list to make sure that your statistics (GPA/MCAT) are at or above the average admitted student profile (not the "minimum").
 A list of prerequisites by school is provided by the AAMC.